Rules Clarifications

 Offensive Skeptic can't doubt in a moon challenge (as card specifies "planet").

-Yes, the Super Skeptic may put at risk more tokens than he has out of the warp.
+Yes, the Super Skeptic may put at risk more tokens than he has out of the Warp.

 SNIVELER